-The cost of doing business at Lloyd's will likely remain a constraint to our assessment of the market's competitive position over the next two years.
-Although the corporation's expense ratio fell in 2021 to 35.5% (2020: 37.2%) it is still higher than that of most of its peers: Allianz stood at 26.7% and Chubb at 26.5% in 2021.
+We believe that the expenses associated with doing business at Lloyd's will likely remain a challenge for its growth strategy.
+Although the corporation's expense ratio reduced in first-half 2022 to 35.4% (first-half 2021: 35.8%, first-half 2020: 37.7%), it is still higher than that of most peers: Allianz stood at 26.9% and Chubb at 26.8% in first-half 2022.
 Management has been working on improving the market's efficiency by introducing initiatives such as electronic placement and simplifying claims handling.
 So far, we consider that these programs have been more successful than previous attempts to modernize the market.
-The expense ratio is forecasted to be close to or below 35% in 2022-2023.
+We forecast the expense ratio will be close to or below 35% in 2022-2023.

 Lloyd's still has significant work to do to ensure that the market can maintain--and improve--its competitiveness against other major (re)insurance hubs such as Bermuda, Zurich, and Singapore.
 The "Future at Lloyd's" blueprint lays out six initiatives that management hopes will make the corporation "the most advanced marketplace in the world."
 We believe that the program is essential for Lloyd's to maintain and improve its competitive position, but recognize the significant execution risk involved and the strain it might place on the management team.
-Although the pace of change in some areas slowed due to the pandemic, it also accelerated the market's use of electronic placement and proved business can be placed without a physical market.
+Although the pandemic slowed pace of change in some areas, it also accelerated the market's use of electronic placement and proved business can be placed without a physical market.
 We expect management to work on the modernization program while maintaining recent progress in improving underwriting performance.